Brunch & Batter

 • Add chocolate shavings for an elegant finish.

 • Layer some fruit on top.
-Strawberries, raspberries or cherries would work really well.
+Strawberries, raspberries, or cherries work well.

 • Add some crushed cookies such as biscotti, meringues, or these Italian pignoli cookies.